dessalines/essays/why_not_signal.md

 In a time where nearly all new messaging platforms are using the self-hosted+federation model, [Marlinspike came out staunchly in favor of centralization](https://signal.org/blog/the-ecosystem-is-moving/), and refused to consider federation when asked by the developers of Matrix, a federated messaging protocol, on the grounds that it would slow down feature development.
 [Their response is here](https://matrix.org/blog/2020/01/02/on-privacy-versus-freedom).

+Like many of Apple's adherents who were utterly convinced of Apple's commitment to privacy, and "felt" that privacy in their gut (until [evidence was made public showing the contrary long after the fact](https://www.theguardian.com/world/2013/jun/06/us-tech-giants-nsa-data)), Signal adherents base their "trust" in Signal on completely unrelated factors, such as Signal's clean UI, or Marlinspike himself: factors which have nothing to do with privacy, and **aren't falsifiable or testable.**

+The evidence for or against the "privacy" of centralized services is **always circumstantial**, because ultimately we can never know what code the server is *actually running*, or if its been compromised by a malicious actor.
+The server is a black box we can't see into.

+Self-hosted solutions on the other hand, have much harder reproducibility requirements to pass, because the people using and running them **know what code the server is running**: they can build it from scratch using the open source code (like a recipe).
+They **can** test the server to be sure of its security.

 ### Phone # Identifiers

 If you were building a secure platform, and wanted to use an identifier, what would be the worst thing to use? **Phone numbers.**